Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Columbia Asset Management Background

 Columbia Asset Management was formed in 1997 by Brian H. Weisman.
-Today, Weisman is still the principal owner of the firm, and he has a staff of four advisors, including himself.
+Today, Weisman is still the principal owner of the firm.
 Weisman is a certified financial planner (CFP), a chartered financial analyst (CFA) and a certified public accountant (CPA).
-Another advisor, Charlie Cook, is a CPA.

 For portfolio management services, the firm typically charges a percentage of your AUM that’s negotiable, although it won’t exceed a 1.00% rate annually.
 Financial planning fees come as a percentage or as an hourly fee.
 These fees are negotiated on a case-by-case basis, and the arrangement is laid out in full before the onset of any professional relationship.